 The Importance of Intentionality

-With 96% to 99% of U.S. churches in Levels 1 – 3, the journey to Levels 4 and 5 takes intentionality, courage, and discipline.
+With greatr than 95% of U.S. churches and individuals in Levels 1 – 3, the journey to Levels 4 and 5 takes intentionality, courage, and discipline.
 We must embrace new values and scorecards, acknowledging that the priorities and behaviors that put us on the list of largest and fastest growing churches also constrain us to Level 3.
+We must think differently!

 We must redefine success based on Levels 4 and 5, learning to shift our focus from attracting and accumulating to releasing and sending.

-Becoming Five, via participating networks, denominations, and ministries, seeks build a growing library of resources on multiplication to equip leaders based on their unique Becoming Five pattern.
-As a community of like-minded leaders and ministries, we are journeying together to move the scorecard from less than 1% of U.S. churches reproducing to greater than 10%!
+Becoming Five, via participating networks, denominations, and ministries, seeks build a growing library of resources on multiplication to equip leaders based on their unique Becoming Five patterns and results.
+As a community of like-minded leaders and ministries, we are journeying together to move the scorecard from less than 4% of U.S. churches and individuals reproducing to greater than 10%!